-Alcohol toxicity is another way of referring to the risks and dangers associated with alcohol poisoning.
+Maybe people wonder, what is the most dangerous type of alcohol?
+Alcohol toxicity is one way of referring to the risks and dangers associated with alcohol poisoning.
 When too much alcohol has entered the body, especially in a short period of time, there can be drastic consequences that result in a medical emergency.
 A person who has ingested a toxic amount of alcohol can have effects ranging from being extremely disoriented, shallow breathing, becoming unresponsive or unconscious.
 If someone appears to have alcohol poisoning it’s essential that emergency medical services are contacted immediately.

 A report by the Centers for Disease Control and Prevention is a reminder that thousands of Americans die each year as a result of driving while under the influence.
 This is what tends to come to mind when asked to think about the dangers of alcohol.
 Less often, the public is advised about the risks associated with particular alcoholic beverages.
 Certain types of alcohol can make it more likely a person who is engaging in heavy drinking or binge drinking will end up consuming toxic levels of alcohol.